viamrobotics/docs/docs/services/slam/cartographer/_index.md

 {{% alert title="REQUIREMENTS" color="tip" %}}

 Running `cartographer` in Live Data Collection mode requires a [RPLIDAR A1](https://www.slamtec.com/en/Lidar/A1) or [RPLIDAR A3](https://www.slamtec.com/en/Lidar/A3) LIDAR scanning device.
-The default cartographer settings, and the example config shown below (which uses the default cartographer settings), are for a RPLIDAR A3.
-See the notes next to the 'config_params' for recommended settings for RPLIDAR A1.
+The default cartographer settings and the example config shown below (which uses the default cartographer settings) are nominal parameters one can use for an RPLIDAR A3.
+See the notes next to the 'config_params' for recommended settings for an RPLIDAR A1.

 Before adding a SLAM service, you must follow [these instructions](/program/extend/modular-resources/add-rplidar-module/) to add your RPLIDAR device as a modular component of your robot.